-Interviewing sounds very formal; even though I ask questions of the client to get the necessary information about their life, it’s more of a conversation than a back and forth question and answer.
+Interviewing sounds very formal; even though I ask you questions to obtain the necessary information about your life, it’s more of a conversation than a back and forth question and answer.

-By this stage I’ve already established a rapport with the client through the process of their hiring me and planning the book.
-But some of what they tell me could be sensitive or distressing, so it’s important that they feel comfortable enough with me to talk about those issues.
+By this stage we've already established a rapport through the process of your hiring me and planning the book.
+But some of what you tell me could be sensitive or distressing, so it’s important that you feel comfortable enough with me to talk about those issues.

-Of course, it’s always up to the client what goes in the book – anything that’s too upsetting, for them or others, doesn’t need to be included.
+Of course, it’s always up to you what goes in the book – anything that’s too upsetting, for you or others, doesn’t need to be included.

-The interview is the most important way of information gathering, because it’s also the way I get to know the client’s ‘voice.’
-In literary terms, this means how they express themselves, what type of language they use.
+The interview is the most important way of information gathering, because it’s also the way I get to know your ‘voice.’
+In literary terms, this means how you express yourself, and what type of language you use.

-For me this is imperative, because I’m writing the story in the client’s voice, ie how they would write it.
+For me this is imperative, because I’m writing the story in your voice, ie how you would write it.

-The book will have the client’s name on it as the author, so it has to read as if it was written by them.
+The book will have your name on it as the author, so it has to read as if it was written by you.

 I record all our conversations and have them professionally transcribed into Word documents, so the information is all there to use in the story.